Belt Cover Grades

 - There is a critical distinction between material temperature and belt surface temperature.
 Belt surface temperature is defined as the temperature transmitted to the belt cover.
 In consideration of the belt cooling during the return line, belt surface temperature is always much cooler than the material’s own temperature.

-Derby formulated Supreme-Heat Belts are used in applications up to 400-degree material temperature.
-Further information about Derby-Delta-Heat belts.
+Derby-formulated Supreme-Heat Belts are used in applications up to 400-degree material temperature.